-Israel kills 26 in Gaza attacks, using ‘drone missiles packed with nails’
+Israel kills 30 in Gaza attacks, using ‘drone missiles packed with nails’

 Earlier, an Israeli attack hit tents sheltering displaced Palestinians in al-Mawasi, southern Gaza – previously designated a so-called “safe zone” – igniting a major fire and killing at least five people, including infants.
 Al-Mawasi has come under repeated, deadly Israeli fire.

-The death toll also includes includes six people who were desperately seeking aid.
+The death toll also includes includes seven people who were desperately seeking aid.

 Al Jazeera’s correspondent Hani Mahmoud said the injured, including children, were transferred to Nasser Hospital.
 Some showed wounds compatible with drone attacks.